Rust shooting incident

-On October 21, 2021, at the Bonanza Creek Ranch in Bonanza City, New Mexico, cinematographer Halyna Hutchins was fatally shot and director Joel Souza was injured on the set of the film Rust when a live round was discharged from a revolver used as a prop by actor Alec Baldwin.
+On October 21, 2021, at the Bonanza Creek Ranch in Bonanza City, New Mexico, cinematographer Halyna Hutchins was fatally shot and director Joel Souza was injured on the set of the film Rust when a live round was discharged from a revolver that actor Alec Baldwin was using as a prop.

-The incident has been extensively investigated by the Santa Fe County Sheriff's Office, the New Mexico First Judicial District Attorney, the New Mexico Occupational Health and Safety Bureau, and the Federal Bureau of Investigation.
-On January 19, 2023, the Santa Fe district attorney announced that Baldwin and armorer Hannah Gutierrez-Reed would be charged with two counts each of involuntary manslaughter, and in the alternative with two counts each of manslaughter.
-First assistant director David Halls agreed to plead guilty to the charge of the negligent use of a deadly weapon.
-On January 31, 2023, Baldwin was criminally charged with two counts of involuntary manslaughter.
-On February 23, 2023, Baldwin pled not guilty.
+The incident was investigated by the Santa Fe County Sheriff's Office, the New Mexico First Judicial District Attorney, the New Mexico Occupational Health and Safety Bureau, and the Federal Bureau of Investigation.
+In an affidavit, the Santa Fe County Sheriff's Office stated that neither Baldwin nor first assistant director David Halls knew that the gun in question was loaded.
+On January 31, 2023, the Santa Fe district attorney charged Baldwin and armorer Hannah Gutierrez-Reed with one count each of involuntary manslaughter.
+Halls agreed to plead guilty to the charge of the negligent use of a deadly weapon.

+On February 23, 2023, Baldwin pleaded not guilty, and on April 20, it was reported that prosecutors had indicated that the charges against him were being dropped.
+Gutierrez-Reed was later charged with tampering with evidence.
+On March 6, 2024, Gutierrez-Reed was found guilty of involuntary manslaughter.
+Gutierrez-Reed was then remanded into police custody and sentenced to 18 months in prison on April 15, 2024; she was released on May 23, 2025.
+On January 19, 2024, Baldwin was again indicted on charges of involuntary manslaughter; he pleaded not guilty.
+Baldwin's trial began on July 9, 2024, but the charges were dismissed with prejudice three days later over a Brady disclosure violation.
+The judge found that authorities, in an "intentional and deliberate" manner, withheld evidence from the defense, regarding a set of bullets, and that this displayed "signs of scorching prejudice".

-Production of Rust was suspended.
-The incident prompted discourse on occupational safety in the film industry, the treatment of its employees, and the use of real guns as props.
+The incident prompted a public discussion on occupational safety in the film industry, the treatment of its employees, and the use of real guns as props.